joachimbrand/Rimu.jl/docs/src/index.md

 ## Compatibility

-We receommend using `Rimu` with the latest Julia release version.
-Regular testing is done with older versions down to `v1.7`, but note that full features (e.g. interacting with external solver packages for exact diagonalization) requires at least `v1.9`.
+We recommend using `Rimu` with the latest Julia release version.
+Rimu requires at least julia `v1.9`.

 ## References
 The code implements the FCIQMC algorithm originally described in